paritytrading/philadelphia/README.md

   for interacting with a FIX acceptor.

-- [**Code Generator**](applications/generate) is a simple console application for generating Philadelphia profiles for FIX dialects.
+- [**Code Generator**](applications/generate) is a simple console application for generating profiles for FIX dialects.

 Philadelphia contains the following example applications: